-First and foremost you need to analyze where did you actually go wrong the last time, was it the whole process of the preparation, or did something go wrong on the specific day of the exam ?
+First and foremost you need to analyze where did you actually go wrong the last time, was it the whole process of the GMAT preparation, or did something go wrong on the specific day of the exam ?

-Aiming or dreaming of joining a top US B school or European B School needs a great a deal of strategy.
+Aiming or dreaming of joining a top MBA universities in US or European B School needs a great a deal of strategy.
 So, for some of you or most of you who have planned it well must be already working by now?
 Have you given a thought over retaking GMAT at the expense of your job is highly advisable.
 You may have to flip your job for it.
 Are you ready to fully invest your time in the whole process?
 Can you afford to stay away from the job market and start studying all over again or afford leaving your job money wise?

 Now comes the score.
 By how much score did you miss your dream University?
 Is your GMAT score between 650-700.
 When you aimed for a 720 and could only receive a 680, you tend to curse yourself in disappoint because you think you missed your dream university for 10 or 20 points.
 But, there’s no way you underestimate yourself, because most of the candidates retake GMAT and records say they get hike of 10-20 points usually.
 So, analyze the above points and go for retaking GMAT, you can surely achieve your goals.